New Year's food: Mexico

 Tamales are a traditional food in Mexico throughout the holiday season from the Feast of Our Lady of Guadalupe on 12 December to Three Kings' Day on 6 January.
 Rosca de reyes is a type of king cake also served during the season.

+Mongolia

+Ul boov and buuz are prepared for the Mongolian lunar new year, Tsagaan Sar.

 Netherlands

 Oliebollen, a type of deep-fried sweetened dumpling, is a traditional New Year's Eve snack sold from temporary kiosks called Oliebollenkramen.

 Poland

 Pickled herring is a popular New Year's Eve or New Year's Day dish in Poland, and symbolizes money because of its silver color.

 Portugal

 Bolo Rei cake is eaten throughout the holiday season.

 Spain

 It is considered good luck in Spain to eat twelve grapes at midnight, one at each tolling of the bell in the Real Casa de Correos clocktower at Puerta del Sol in Madrid, while wearing red underwear received as a gift.
 The tolling of the bell is televised nationally, and those watching around the country participate in the ritual.
 The custom is called las doce uvas de la suerte, which means "the twelve lucky grapes."
 Superstition says that on Nochevieja or "old night", failing to keep up with the clocktower will result in unlucky months; to ensure they can keep up with the tolling of the bell, some prepare their grapes ahead of time for faster consumption by peeling and seeding them.
 The custom dates to at least the 1880s and possibly the 1860s and is also observed in other Spanish-speaking countries.
 Physicians in local areas issue warnings against allowing children under five to participate in the custom because of choking risks; in 2017 physicians requested the chimes be spaced further apart (from three seconds to five) to help prevent choking deaths.

 Typically the grapes used are a greenish-white variety called Aledo which are a traditional Spanish product that ripens in November or December and has denominación de origen status.